PrincetonUniversity/a100_workshop/02_adroit_gpu_nodes/README.md

 ## Hands-on Exercise

-The schematic diagram below is for adroit-h11g2:
+The schematic diagram below is for adroit-h11g2 which is composed of two CPUs and four GPUs:

 ![adroit-h11g2](../01_a100_overview/images/adroit_a100_gpu_nodes.png)